Japan navy spots suspected China ship next to NKorea tanker

-TOKYO (AP) — Japan’s Foreign Ministry says a Japanese navy surveillance aircraft has spotted a suspected Chinese-flagged ship apparently transferring fuel to a North Korean tanker on the open seas.
+TOKYO (AP) — Japan’s Foreign Ministry said Tuesday that a Japanese navy surveillance aircraft has spotted a suspected Chinese-flagged ship apparently transferring fuel to a North Korean tanker on the open seas.

-Tuesday’s ministry statement said the two vessels were suspected of engaging in offshore ship-to-ship transfers banned under U.N.
+A ministry statement said that the two vessels were suspected of engaging in offshore ship-to-ship transfers banned under U.N.
 Security Council resolutions.

 It said Japan has informed the U.N.
-Security Council of the May 19 sighting of the North Korean-flagged tanker, Ji Song 6, moored alongside the ship carrying a flag believed to be Chinese.
-Four photos taken by the Maritime Self-Defense Force show the ships alongside each other, connected by a hose.
+Security Council of the May 19 sighting of the North Korean-flagged tanker, Ji Song 6, moored alongside the ship carrying a flag believed to be Chinese in open seas in the East China Sea.

+Four photos taken by the Maritime Self-Defense Force were released, including two showing the ships alongside each other, connected by a hose.

 Most Read Business Stories